We value diversity in research

 Advancing Diversity in Aging Research (ADAR)

-This program, funded by the National Institute of Aging, is designed to recruit disadvantaged and underrepresented SDSU students who are interested in the field of aging and prepare them for entry into a doctoral program.
+This program, funded by the National Institute of Aging, is designed to recruit students who are interested in the field of aging and prepare them for entry into a doctoral program.

 Participants must enroll 3 years before graduating and have a 3.0 GPA or higher.
 Students get to work with research mentors, participate in summer research programs, attend networking events, and receive funds for research supplies and travel, as well as paid research lab time.